-Empowering Rural Youth with Renewable Energy Skills and Entrepreneurship
+Empowering Rural Youth in South Africa with Renewable Energy Skills and Entrepreneurship

 Photo: A group from Kanana participate in a skills training and entrepreneurship workshop focused on solar energy.

 The Kanana informal settlement is home to approximately 3,000 people.
-It is located close to one of the project sites within a farming region, a rural area.
-This location lacks access to grid-connected infrastructure such as water and electricity.
+It is located in a rural area close to Bio2Watt’s Bronkhorstspruit Biogas Plant.
+The community lacks access to grid-connected infrastructure such as water and electricity.
 The local youth lacks skills to access the job market and economic opportunities are few.

 In addition to building skills and knowledge, programmes like these help to provide the local youth with an understanding of the importance of clean energy to their local community and the wider economy.
 Crucially, they also help to build confidence and ambition among young people, empowering them to contribute to a more sustainable future.